 SWEET POTATO SOUP WITH LENTILS

 Lentil soups are one of my favorites to make and great for weekly meal prep.
-They are one of my favorite comfort foods.
+They are one of my favorite comfort foods and it is also a very hearty soup.

 I love a good red lentil soup recipe like this Moroccan Carrot Red Lentil Soup, Moroccan Red Lentil Soup, Lebanese Lentil Soup and this Slow Cooker Lentil Soup.

-Today’s Sweet Potato Soup with Lentils is another great lentil soup recipe to add to the rotation.
+Today’s Sweet Potato Soup with Lentils is another great lentil soup recipe to add to the rotation in the winter months.

 It makes an easy dinner that you can pull out during the week when you are in a pinch!